shxuejinanxja/tooltips/docs/coding/rust.md

 - declaring modules
   - declare module in crate root file `mod garden`, then it will looking for
     - inline, within curly brackest that replace the semicolon following `mod garden`
-    - in the file src/garden.rs
+    - in the file src/garden.rs , it's a new style
-    - in the file src/garden/mod.rs
+    - in the file src/garden/mod.rs , it's a older style you can't use both style for the same module. but using a mix of both styles for different modules in the same project is allowed.
 - declaring submodules
   > In any file other than the crate root, you can declare submodules.
 For example, you might declare mod vegetables; in src/garden.rs.
 The compiler will look for the submodule’s code within the directory named for the parent module in these places:
   - inline, within curly brackest that replace the semicolon following `mod vegetables`